Recreation: Bricolage

 Bricolage and DIY are some of the terms describing the building, modifying, or repairing things without the direct aid of experts or professionals.
 Academic research has described DIY as behaviors where "individuals engage raw and semi-raw materials and parts to produce, transform, or reconstruct material possessions, including those drawn from the natural environment (e.g., landscaping)".
 DIY behavior can be triggered by various motivations previously categorized as marketplace motivations (economic benefits, lack of product availability, lack of product quality, need for customization), and identity enhancement (craftsmanship, empowerment, community seeking, uniqueness).
-They could involve crafts that requires particular skills and knowledge of skilled work.
+They could involve crafts that require particular skills and knowledge of skilled work.
 Typical interests enjoyed by the maker culture include engineering-oriented pursuits such as home improvement, electronics, robotics, 3-D printing, and the use of Computer Numeric Control tools, as well as more traditional activities such as metalworking, woodworking, and, mainly, its predecessor, traditional arts and crafts.
 The subculture stresses a cut-and-paste approach to standardized hobbyist technologies, and encourages cookbook re-use of designs published on websites and maker-oriented publications.
 There is a strong focus on using and learning practical skills and applying them to reference designs.
 There is also growing work on equity and the maker culture.